Methodology

 Why This Rubric Works

-The AISA rubric is designed around three principles that distinguish it from simpler AI skill assessments.
+The rubric is built on three principles that set it apart from simpler AI skill assessments.

-First, it measures behavior, not knowledge.
-A candidate who knows the definition of "few-shot prompting" but never uses it effectively scores lower than a candidate who structures examples into their prompts intuitively.
-The conversational format makes this distinction possible — you cannot fake behavior over a 25-minute adaptive conversation the way you can select the right answer on a multiple-choice test.
+It measures behaviour, not knowledge.
+Someone who knows the definition of "few-shot prompting" but never uses it effectively scores lower than someone who structures examples into their prompts intuitively.
+You can't fake behaviour over a 25-minute adaptive conversation the way you can select the right answer on a multiple-choice test.

-Second, it separates dimensions that are often conflated.
+It separates dimensions that are often conflated.
 Many teams assume that someone who writes good prompts also evaluates outputs carefully.
-In practice, these skills are independent — a candidate can be a Proficient prompt engineer and a Developing critical thinker.
-The rubric's multi-dimensional structure surfaces these asymmetries so that hiring and training decisions can be precise.
+In practice, these skills are independent — a person can be a Proficient prompt engineer and a Developing critical thinker.
+The multi-dimensional structure surfaces these asymmetries so that hiring and training decisions can be precise.

-The rubric is not a static document.
-As AI tools evolve and the baseline of "what every professional should know" shifts, the criteria descriptions and band definitions will be updated.
+The rubric isn't a static document.
+As AI tools evolve and the baseline of "what every professional should know" shifts, the criteria descriptions and band definitions will be updated — the Safety dimension in particular is one we plan to expand with sub-criteria as the data matures.
 But the five dimensions — communication, critical thinking, technical understanding, workflow integration, and safety — represent durable categories of AI proficiency that will remain relevant regardless of which specific tools dominate the market.